-Everyone can benefit from Myofascial Release.
+Everyone can benefit from Myofascial Release!

-Myofascial Release can be incorporated into a regular physical therapy treatment plan for specific issues including areas of acute or chronic pain, poor posture, limited range of motion, painful or restricted scars, and pelvic floor dysfunction.
+Myofascial Release may be incorporated into a regular physical therapy treatment plan for specific issues including areas of acute or chronic pain, poor posture, limited range of motion, painful or restricted scars, and pelvic floor dysfunction.